 Items causing a hazard or obstruction will be removed without prior notice and a charge made for removal costs and storage.
 All employees and residents must keep passageways, balconies, stairways, exits and fire exits clear of obstruction and combustible materials at all times.
+No items including shoes to be left outside doors and in hallways.

-4.11 Traffic Awareness
+4.14 Traffic Awareness

 All vehicle users are advised to take EXTREME care in and around UniHall, paying particular attention to pedestrians and cyclists who may be nearby.
 All traffic and directional signage must be followed (e.g. there are areas which indicate one way traffic only).
+UniHall speed limit is 5 km/hr maximum.
+If residents do not adhere to the speed limit, parking privileges may be lost.